-This is a high-performance epoxy material engineered to meet the requirements of multilayer printed circuit boards.
-This material is processed in the same way as the standard FR4 material; however, it offers improved dimensional control, excellent thermal and chemical performance.
+FR 406: This is a high-performance epoxy material engineered to meet the requirements of multilayer printed circuit boards.
+This material is processed in the same way as the standard FR4 PCB material; however, it offers improved dimensional control, excellent thermal and chemical performance.

-370HR is a high performance FR-4 laminate used for manufacturing multilayer printed circuit board applications, where reliability and maximum thermal stability are required.
+370 HR: 370HR is a high-performance FR-4 laminate used for manufacturing multilayer printed circuit boards, where reliability and maximum thermal stability are essential.
 These laminates are engineered from a multifunctional epoxy resin, and reinforced with an E class glass fabric.
 This material provides better thermal performance than FR4.

-RO4003™ are high-frequency circuit non-PTFE materials engineered with glass reinforced ceramic/hydrocarbon laminates.
+Rogers 4003: RO4003™ is a high-frequency circuit non-PTFE material engineered with glass-reinforced ceramic/hydrocarbon laminates.
 These circuit engineering materials are designed for high volume and performance-sensitive applications.
-The materials provide an excellent control on dielectric constant, while following the same manufacturing method as FR4.
+The material provides excellent control on dielectric constant while following the same manufacturing method as FR4.
 Unlike various PTFE-based microwave materials, this material requires no handling procedures or through-hole treatments.
-RO4003™ materials are not UL 94V-0 rated, which means they are not recommended for applications requiring UL 94V-0 flame rating.
+RO4003™ material is not UL 94V-0 rated, which means it is not recommended for applications requiring UL 94V-0 flame rating.

 Rogers 4350: RO4350B ™ materials, which are UL 94V-0 rated, are woven glass reinforced ceramics/hydrocarbons with an electrical performance that matches woven glass/PTFE.
 The material is processed following the FR4 standards.
-RO4350B TM provides tight control on dielectric constant, and requires no special handling or through-hole treatments as PTFE based microwave materials.
-RO4350B TM is UL 94V-0 rated for high power RF designs and active devices.
+RO4350B TM provides tight control on dielectric constant, and requires no special handling or through-hole treatment as PTFE based microwave materials.
+As a renowned Rogers PCB Manufacturer, we constantly produce the board for high power RF designs and active devices.

 Aluminum and Copper Base: Our name is well established in the market as a trusted copper multilayer PCB manufacturer.
-Generally, referred to as metal base PCBs, aluminum and copper base PCBs are well-known for their thermal conductivity, machining performance, and electrical insulation characteristics.
+Generally, referred to as metal base PCB, aluminum and copper base PCBs we produce are well-known for their thermal conductivity, machining performance, and electrical insulation characteristics.
 We, being a prominent aluminum printed circuit board supplier, are committed to deliver the finest quality boards meeting your performance requirements.